-The exposed steel diagrid frame of the movable shell will be clad in translucent pillows of durable and lightweight Teflon-based polymer, called ethylene tetrafluroethylene (ETFE).
+The exposed steel diagrid frame of the movable shell will be clad in translucent pillows of durable and lightweight Teflon-based polymer, called ethylene tetrafluoroethylene (ETFE).
 With the thermal properties of insulating glass at a fraction of the weight, the translucent ETFE will allow light to pass through and can withstand hurricane-force winds.
-Measuring almost 70 feet in length in some areas, The Shed’s ETFE panels are some of the large stever produced.
+Measuring almost 70 feet in length in some areas, The Shed’s ETFE panels are some of the largest ever produced.

 About Bloomberg Philanthropies